akuity/terraform-provider-akp/docs/data-sources/kargo_schema.md

 - `id` (String) Kargo instance ID
 - `kargo` (Attributes) Specification of the Kargo instance (see [below for nested schema](#nestedatt--kargo))
+- `kargo_cm` (Map of String) ConfigMap to configure system account accesses.
+The usage can be found in the examples/resources/akp_kargo_instance/resource.tf
+- `kargo_secret` (Map of String) Secret to configure system account accesses.
+The usage can be found in the examples/resources/akp_kargo_instance/resource.tf
 - `name` (String) Kargo instance name

 <a id="nestedatt--kargo"></a>